CharlieTap/synk/README.md

 # How should I architect my application using Synk

-Synk is intentionally unopinionated in design, but there are of course some constraints that come from building an application with it.
+Synk is intentionally minimal and unopinionated in design, but there are of course some constraints that come from building an application with it.
 The two that stand out are the following:

 - Messages must be relayed to all nodes in order for state to be consistent
-- Data can never be deleted, at least not in the short term, soft deletes using tombstone fields is the recommended solution.
+- Data exposed to Synk can never be deleted, at least not in the short term, soft deletes using tombstone fields is the recommended solution.

 Offline first applications that mutate state are distributed systems, there's no two ways about it.
-Synk is designed with this in mind, it has no concept of server like central storage.
+For this reason Synk has no concept of server like central storage.
 Synk sees the world how any node in a distributed system would.

 ```mermaid